Automated Incident Response: Streamlining Your SecOps

 Grant Oviatt

-Everyone’s incident response process, security tools, and ability/willingness to code vary dramatically when addressing these issues – so we’re illustrating high level concepts that may require some massaging for your specific environment.
+Everyone’s incident response process, security tools, and ability/willingness to code vary dramatically when addressing these issues, so we’re illustrating high-level concepts that may require some massaging for your specific environment.

 What is Automated Incident Response?

-1. Detection - How do you identify when an activity is suspicious enough to warrant further inspection?
+1. Incident Detection - How do you identify when an activity is suspicious enough to warrant further inspection?

 2. Investigation - How do you take an initial lead (alert) and identify whether it’s benign or malicious behavior?